 Our primary innovations are: A) to build a novel mathematical model of “Allee effects” that uniquely enables prediction of a broad continuum of infection durations; B) to test the model using inoculating dose as an experimental probe; and C) to field-test the model in an unparalleled natural system; we will thus generate one of the most complete time-series of within-host ecological dynamics ever assembled.
 Our combined expertise in mathematics, immunoparasitology and fieldwork enables a powerful approach to explaining variation in duration not attributable to genetics but instead arising from within-host ecological dynamics.

 In particular, we introduce the ecological concept of Allee effects to explain how within-host dynamics lead to variation in infection duration.
 Allee effects arise when positive feedback loops generate a positive relationship between per-capita growth rate and population density.
-Mathematically, the key dynamical consequence of Allee effects is the emergence of persistence thresholds (e.g., {Nelson, 2008 #7830;Tobin, 2011 #7829}): below the threshold, the population declines to extinction; above it, the population persists.
+The key dynamical signature of Allee effects are persistence thresholds (e.g., {Nelson, 2008 #7830;Tobin, 2011 #7829}): when density is below the threshold, the population declines to extinction; above it, the population persists.
 Near the threshold, subtle differences in system state can produce strikingly different persistence times.
-In the context of host-parasite interactions, Allee effects might arise because positive feedback loops are likely to be ubiquitous: e.g., the positive feedback between cytokine production and T cell activation means that the per-cell growth rate of a T cell population increases as more T cells are activated; positive feedback between parasite biomass and immunomodulation means that the per-gram growth rate of the parasite may increase with biomass (e.g., due to escalating manipulation).
-As we show below, our preliminary results strongly support the existence of both types of feedback, suggesting that Allee effects might be the key to predicting when parasites will “go extinct” within the host.
+Positive feedback loops are likely to be ubiquitous in immune-parasite systems: e.g., the positive feedback between cytokine production and T cell activation means that the per-cell growth rate of a T cell population increases as more T cells are activated; positive feedback between parasite biomass and immunomodulation means that the per-gram growth rate of the parasite may increase with biomass (e.g., due to escalating manipulation).
+Our preliminary results suggest that including such positive feedback mechanisms into mathematical models of the immune-parasite interaction generates Allee effects for both the parasite and the immune response (Fig. 3).
+Allee effects might be the key to predicting when parasites will “go extinct” within the host.

 To address this novel idea, we will work in parallel, developing mathematical theory for Allee effects in host-parasite interactions and testing the predictions of theory using innovative experimental approaches.
 We will pair conventional immunoparasitological dose-response experiments in the lab with experiments in a unique outdoor system that enables us to control host genetics and inoculating dose while titrating in natural variation (e.g., in gut microbes) likely to modulate within-host dynamics.
 Recent studies have highlighted the divergence between immune phenotypes of wild and laboratory mice {Abolins, 2017 #7747;Abolins, 2018 #7746} and advocated the virtues of naturalizing mice in various ways {Beura, 2016 #7712;Leung, 2018 #7710;Reese, 2016 #7721;Rosshart, 2019 #7801;Rosshart, 2017 #7728}.
 This includes our own “rewilding” approach.
 As outlined below, our preliminary data show that rewilding mice for even a couple of weeks prolongs nematode infections.
 We hypothesize that this increase in duration arises because rewilding pushes the system across a mathematical persistence threshold: a parasite Allee effect in action.